 After overhearing a conversation where Tremont was described as a bunch of pretentious artists we naturally had to call ourselves “The Pretentious Tremont Artists of the Literary Café”.
 We only had a handful of artists in the beginning.
 Jim Gerber and 80yr old Joe Nagy along with his son Scott were some of few artists to join us early on.
 Tim’s early portraits were on 32” by 40” paper with the model posing for two Friday nights from 10:00 to 1:00 in the morning.
 One night he would work on the portrait and on the following night he would work on the hands and eventually spend untold hours finishing the backround.
 Brian would work with color pencils on black paper.
 After several years of late night drawing we were joined by several artists of the Murray Hill Group that met on Wednesdays and liked the prospect of also drawing on Friday nights.
 Tims large format was replaced with a much smaller size 16” x 20” which only required one sitting and the time was moved to 8:00 to 11:00pm.

 The first artist of the Murray Hill Group to join us was Larry Zuzik.
 Many artists have a hard time giving up their portraits for free but Larry like Tim and Brian enjoyed the steady stream of models and willingly donated their portraits to the person who earned it – the sitter, while at the same time doing so in front of an audience of bar patrons, most of whom are surprised to see live portrait drawing while they were having drinks.
 Following Larry were Howard Collier, Jack Flotte, Jeff Suntala and Juan Quirarte.
 Jia Wang stopped in when she heard some artists were going to draw her co-worker and has been with us since.
 Jennifer Newyear a fellow art student at Cooper School of Art in Cleveland found out about us and joined soon after.
 Years later Kathryn Heim, Anne Lyon, Maria Polk, Deb Steytler, David Heller, Jeff Erdie, Cassandra Dracup, John Troxell, Anthony J. Robinson joined us followed by husband and wife artists Nancy Lick with Pat Phillips along with Deni Ziganti and John Scavnicky.
 This formed the core of the group as it stands right now.
 After starting around 2005 we have been joined by hundreds of artists and encourage anyone no matter the skill level to stop in and draw with us.
 In July of 2016 our location changed because Linda and Andy sold the Literary Café and moved to Florida, we also changed the name to "Pretentious Cleveland Portrait Artists", as our group now consists of artists from all over greater Cleveland.
-We are currently drawing at Forest City Brewery 2135 Columbus road, in the Duck Island neighborhood, near the West Side Market.
+We have been drawing at my studio The Manly Pad in Tremont, A yoga studio in Ohio City, Waterloo Arts in Collinwood, Forest City Brewery in Duck Island (by West Side Market), a restaurant in Lakewood which is now changed hands and Artful Cleveland (the former Coventry Elementary School) in Cleveland Hts.
 The time has also changed, we now draw every Friday night from 7:30pm till 10:30.